-On the 16th of July 2013, Council adopted the Local Heritage Register which came into effect on the same day as a statutory document use for the purpose of Development Assessment.
-The purpose of the Local Heritage Register (LHR) is to ensure that the regions places of local heritage significance are protected from inappropriate development and demolition.
+On 16 July 2013, Council adopted the Local Heritage Register (LHR) which came into effect on the same day as a statutory document used for the purpose of Development Assessment.
+The purpose of the Local Heritage Register is to ensure that the region's places of local heritage significance are protected from inappropriate development and demolition.

-Under the Gladstone Regional Planning Scheme 2015, the LHR is used for triggering Assessable Development under the Heritage Overlay.
-As per the Table of Assessment a Development Application is triggered for the following:
+Under the Gladstone Regional Planning Scheme 2015, the register is used for triggering assessable development under the Heritage Overlay.
+As per the table of assessment a development application is triggered for the following:

-If Building works are proposed that will not have a detrimental impact, or will only have a minimal detrimental impact, on the cultural heritage significance of the place, then a request for an Exemption Certificate may be applied for.
-Request for Self-Assssment Heritage Exemption Certificate - Form
+If building works are proposed that will not have a detrimental impact or have a minimal detrimental impact on the cultural heritage significance of the place, then a request for an exemption certificate may be applied for, download the request for exemption certificate.

-For further information about development of a local heritage place, please contact Council's Development Services Department on (07) 4977 6851 or email email@example.com.
+For further information about development of a local heritage place, please contact Council on (07) 4970 0700 or email email@example.com

 PO Box 29